-Traditionally the Public Works Loan Board has been the main source of long term borrowing.
+Traditionally the Public Works Loan Board has been the main source of long term borrowing for local authorities.
 The interest rate charged on Public Works Loan Board loans is linked to the gilt yield.
-In recent years the council has been able to obtain a Public Works Loan Board loan at 0.8% higher than the gilts yield (this rate is referred to as the margin).
-However, in October 2019 the margin applied to loan rates was increased by 100 basis points (1%).
-Therefore the new margin above gilts is now 1.80% and it is therefore anticipated that long term loans can now be achieved cheaper by using other sources.
+Currently the council can obtain a Public Works Loan Board loan at 0.8% higher than the gilts yield (this rate is referred to as the margin).
+Recently the council has used the issuance of bonds to meet its requirements at rates lower than those available from the Public Works Loan Board.